High-Quality iOS Live Streaming

 However, as we’ve noted, iOS live streaming doesn’t support Flash.
 They need a different format of video delivered from your host to viewers.
 That means that a new format needed to be developed when iPhones were first released.

 Enter HLS: HTTP Live Streaming.
-HLS breaks video files up into small packets which are delivered using the standard HTTP language of the web.
+HLS breaks video files up into small packets that are delivered using the standard HTTP language of the web.
 It’s a robust, practical standard, and it’s become very common.
 This protocol was created by Apple and is widely supported on Android as well.
-HLS is also the standard of choice for most live streaming platforms, including DaCast.
+HLS is also the standard of choice for most live-streaming platforms, including Dacast.

 Another issue is that networks might not be fast enough to keep up with your real-world needs.
 One study from late 2016 found that average 4G network download speeds from the main U.S. cell carriers varied from 18.5 Mbps (AT&T) to 7.3 Mbps (Sprint).